 So, you’ve got yourself a sweet gaming rig and a Twitch account.
 You’re all ready to start streaming, right!
 Technically, yes.
 But if you want to look like a pro, you’ll need quality lighting.

 So, how do you build your lighting setup to get that professional look?
-Let’s walk through the process, starting with the basics.
+Let’s take a look at our best choices and then we will walk you through the process, starting with the basics.